Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 %REPO_DIR%\pnpbridge\> git submodule update --init --recursive
 ```

 >[!NOTE] If you run into issues with the git clone sub module update failing, this is a known issue with Windows file paths and git see: [https://github.com/msysgit/git/pull/110](https://github.com/msysgit/git/pull/110) .
-You can try the following command to resolve the issue: `git config --system core.longpaths true`
+You can try the following command as Administrator to resolve the issue: `git config --system core.longpaths true`

 ### Step 2: Build the Azure IoT Plug and Play bridge (on Windows)